 National Parks in Europe: The Stats and History

 The concept of the National Park actually comes from America.
 Yellowstone National Park became the first national park in the world when it was established in 1872.
+The idea, of course was to protect the natural beauty, the rock formations, the flora and fanua and the natural habitat of the wildlife that lives in these places.
 There is a European link there though - John Muir, a conservationist known as the “father of the national park” system in America was actually born in Dunbar, on the east coast of Scotland.

 Sweden was the first country in Europe to introduce the national park model.
 In 1909, Sweden established a full nine national parks, and went on to add seven more between 1918 and 1962, and another 12 between 1982 and 2002.
 They were followed by Switzerland, who introduced the Swiss National Park in the Western Rhaetian Alps in 1914 (still their only national park) and Spain, who designated the Ordesa y Monte Perdido national park in Huesca in 1918.

 Italy and Iceland followed in the 1920's and a plethora of countries followed in the 1930s and 1940's, with the United Kingdom introducing their first national parks (Peak District, Lake District, Snowdonia and Dartmoor) in 1951.

 Today, there are 504 national parks in Europe.
 The country with the most national parks in Europe is Russia, with 48 parks, covering 141,200 km2 in total.
 They're followed, in terms of the total number of national parks, by Norway with 47, Turkey with 43 and Finland and Sweden with 40 and 30, but France actually has the second largest total area covered by national parks.
 The 10 national parks in France cover an enormous 60,728km2 of land.
 That's 9.5% of the total landmass of France protected by national parks, second only in percentage to Iceland's 12.1%.